parzivalkairav/Nft_marketplace/README.md

-# Nft_marketplace
-a marketplace demo for the digital assets created

 # NFT Marketplace
 This is a decentralized NFT marketplace built on the Ethereum network.
 It allows users to buy, sell, and trade unique digital assets, such as art, music, and videos, using cryptocurrency.<br/>
-Features
+# Features
-Create, read, update, and delete NFTs
+Create, read, update, and delete NFTs<br/>
-Buy and sell NFTs using Ether or other ERC-20 tokens Search for NFTs by name, description, or owner
+Buy and sell NFTs using Ether or other ERC-20 tokens<br/>
+Search for NFTs by name, description, or owner<br/>
-User authentication and authorization using MetaMask Smart contract written in Solidity
+User authentication and authorization using MetaMask<br/>
+Smart contract written in Solidity<br/>
 Technologies
 Frontend: React, Web3.js, MetaMask
 Backend: Node.js, Express, MongoDB, Mongoose, Ethereum